 Click here for details about the 2015 winning performer.

-The results of this year’s (March 12 & 13, 2016) Tavria Ukrainian Dance Festival have just been received as of March 30: the Best Solo Performance was by Caitlyn Putz (dancing Volyn Solo) of Rushnychok Ukrainian Folk Dance Association, Saskatoon, Saskatchewan.
-We hope to post a photo very soon; in the meantime, congratulations to Caitlyn, whose outstanding mark of 95 Gold won her The Pavlo Romanovich Yavorsky Youth Award in Ukrainian Dance, “presented to the student whose solo performance communicates joy and passion for the art form, conveying the heart and soul of Ukrainian culture and tradition.”
+In 2016, the Best Solo Performance was by Caitlyn Putz (dancing Volyn Solo) of Rushnychok Ukrainian Folk Dance Association, Saskatoon, Saskatchewan.
+Congratulations to Caitlyn, whose outstanding mark of 95 Gold won her The Pavlo Romanovich Yavorsky Youth Award in Ukrainian Dance, “presented to the student whose solo performance communicates joy and passion for the art form, conveying the heart and soul of Ukrainian culture and tradition.”
 The award includes a $100 cheque for the winning performer, a $100 cheque for the dance group to which the performer belongs, an engraved medal (on neck ribbon), a copy of “Show Them What You Can Do” ~ Building the Ukrainian Spirit Across Canada: An Illustrated Biography of Pavlo Romanovich Yavorsky, and the trophy, engraved with the winner’s name, kept on display at Tavria School of Ukrainian Dance, Regina, Saskatchewan.

 Darene Roma Yavorsky, Creative Director of The Word & Image Studio, is a member of The Professional Writers Association of Canada and an affiliate ~ under three categories: writer, publisher and visual artist ~ of Access Copyright, The Canadian Copyright Licensing Agency.
-She is also a student of the violin and has recently expanded her creative endeavours to include the culinary arts as a bistro cook and caterer.
+She is also a student of the violin.